 Part 5: Appeals and violation reporting

 It’s likely that while you removed the violation from the example page we provided, similar violations are still existent throughout your site.
-Please note that the URL we provide in the notification email is just an example and the same violations may exist on other pages of this website.
+Please note that the URL we provide in the notification email is just an example and the same violations may exist on other pages of this site.
 Therefore, we suggest that you take the time to review the rest of your site to ensure that it’s in compliance with our policies.
 Once you fix all the violations on your site, you’re ready and welcome to submit an appeal via our Help Center.

 You don't need to contact us if you’ve received a warning.
 You should take action on the warning ensuring that you remove all violations throughout your site.
-If your site has been disabled for policy reason then you can contact us through our appeal form in the HC.
+If your page or site has been disabled for policy reason then you can contact us through our appeal form in the HC.
 Before you reach out to us, please fix the problem first.
 We strongly recommend that you read the related policies in our Help Center to help you understand the current violation.
-If you want to appeal for a violation, please use the Appeal a violation notification troubleshooter, and then go through the steps to find the right appeal form.
+If you want to appeal for a violation, please use the Appeal a violation troubleshooter, and then go through the steps to find the right appeal form.

-For more info about submitting a strong appeal, please refer to our Policy refresher: Appeals process blog post.
+For more info about submitting a strong appeal, refer to our Policy refresher: Appeals process blog post.

 As you may know, Google takes issues regarding program policy compliance very seriously.
-Our program policies are in place to help ensure a positive experience for our publishers, their site visitors, and our advertisers.
+Our program policies are in place to help ensure a positive experience for our publishers, their page visitors, and our advertisers.
 As such, our decisions are typically final.

 If you feel that this decision was made in error, and if you can maintain in good faith that the policy violations accrued were not due to the actions or negligence of you or those for whom you are responsible, you may appeal the disabling of your account.
-To do so, please contact us only through our Policy Violation Appeal - Account Disabled form.
+To do so, please contact us only through our Policy violation appeal—account disabled form.